-COBE Architects has just inaugurated the Frederiksvej Kindergarten in Copenhagen.
-Instead of thinking the kindergarten as one big building it is seen as a structure of smaller units adapting in size and height to the different scales in the context.
+COBE Architects inaugurated in 2015 the Frederiksvej Kindergarten.
+Instead of thinking of the kindergarten as one big building, it is seen as a structure of smaller units adapting in size and height to the different scales in the context.

 For us, architecture is not a matter of a certain style or form, but more importantly its adaptability to the local context, its social life and its users.